Beirut needs billions of dollars it doesn’t have to rebuild after massive blast

 The emergency response has been slower in Beirut than in California, where engineering teams are immediately dispatched with firefighters to assess damage, he said.
 The good news, Chalhoub said, is that damage from an aboveground blast should not be as severe as that from a serious earthquake.
 But building regulations are not as strict in Lebanon and safety requirements are sometimes skirted.

-Working with a private organization, he surveyed several historic buildings on a recent day.
+Working with a private organization, he surveyed several historical buildings on a recent day.
 Most had already been crumbling before the explosion.

 At one damaged building, a family was starting to rebuild after the structure suffered a partial collapse.
 Chalhoub said he was concerned by the way iron support struts were being erected to support new walls on the second floor.
 Instead of the struts running all the way up from the ground, they were pressing down on the floor below.